mongodb/mongo-csharp-driver/Docs/reference/content/reference/gridfs/index.md

 ## GridFS

-GridFS is a way of storing binary information that is larger than the maximum document size (currently 16MB).
+GridFS is a way of storing binary information larger than the maximum document size (currently 16MB).
 When you upload a file to GridFS the file is broken into chunks and the individual chunks are uploaded.
 When you download a  file from GridFS the original content is reassembled from the chunks.

 - [Getting Started]({{< relref "reference\gridfs\gettingstarted.md" >}})
 - [Uploading files]({{< relref "reference\gridfs\uploadingfiles.md" >}})